-I spent my childhood in a smaller Florida town on a dirt road.
-I was the oldest of four children.
-My most favorite memories are of riding bikes and climbing trees with my brother- usually in the same outing.
+I grew up in a small Central Florida town on a dirt road.
+The oldest of four children, my most favorite memories are of riding bikes and climbing trees with my brother- usually in the same outing.
 The suburbs grew up fast around us and soon we learned to ride while also carrying a Slurpee or sometimes a bag from Taco Bell.
 In my pre-teen years, I discovered theater and was performing wherever anyone would stop to watch or listen.
 By high school I dropped the bike for rides in cars; my friends would drive me to the mall, the beach or on a trespassing theme-park swimming-pool adventure.
 I had worked in some of Orlando’s theaters.
 I had just started to explore beyond my neighborhood and I wanted more.
 I wanted a big city full of art.

 In 2008, we were expecting a baby.
 When I was thirty-nine weeks pregnant, my husband lost his job.
 We had to confront new realities as first-time parents and new financial stresses in the crashing economy.
 I attempted returning to theater, but it no longer fit our life.
 I didn't feel justified pursuing art.
 It was time consuming and paid little.
 Instead, I worked hard.
 I worked for the trading firm.
 I worked for my husband’s new woodworking business.
 I worked at my new network marketing business.
 I worked at being a super volunteer and a super mom.
 My heart was a little lost in all that working.